-Jesus had to be born quietly, secretly, to avoid all the enemies He would have, enemies who would kill Him before He could become our Savior.
-This would include King Herod, the Romans, and some of the powerful Sadducees and Pharisees.
-They would kill, destroy, anyone who would threaten their power, their religious beliefs, or cause them any problems.
-Our Heavenly Father’s plan of salvation had the perfect solution; Jesus would be born in a humble stable, where no one would look for a newborn King.
+Our Father knew Jesus had to be born quietly, secretly, to avoid satan (dragon) who would try to stir up those he controlled to kill Jesus if he knew where and when Jesus would be born.
+This would include King Herod, who wanted no one to replace him as King, have any of his power; the powerful Sadducees and Pharisees who would kill any who would would challenge their religious beliefs, and even the Romans if they thought any would start an insurrection against them.
+Our Heavenly Father’s plan of salvation already had the perfect solution; Jesus would be born in a humble stable, where no one, not even satan would look for a newborn King to be born.

-This message is a continuation of “God Becomes Man”, where the Son of God came down from Heaven and was conceived by the power of the Holy Spirit and became man.
-The Son became Jesus, both the Son of God, and the Son of Man, in the womb of Mary, who was engaged to be married to Joseph.
-Only Mary knew about this great miracle happening within her, for she alone was told by the angel Gabriel that she had been chosen to be the physical mother of Jesus.
-And because of her strong faith in the Lord, she knew she had the little baby Jesus in her womb.
-And Mary had revealed this secret to no one.
+As we begin this message only Mary knew about this great miracle happening within her, for she alone was told by the angel Gabriel that she had been chosen to be the physical mother of Jesus.
+Because of her strong faith in the Lord, she knew she had the little baby Jesus in her womb; and Mary had revealed this secret to no one.

 Mary was in a quandary about what she should do, for she was in danger for 2 reasons.
 She could be stoned to death for being engaged to be married, and being pregnant with someone else’s child within her womb.
 At the very least she would be put away, looked down upon, and she did not want that for the baby she was carrying.
 And if she told the truth, that she had the Son of God in her womb, no one would believe her; not Joseph, her parents or friends.
 She could be charged with blasphemy, for which she would likewise be stoned to death; and she would not lie about Jesus being in her womb.